 The processes are important for enrolling and withdrawing (adding and dropping) students from a course according to rules formulated to maintain orderliness and academic quality, with lawful refunds of tuition and fees when applicable.
-No late fees will be charged against a student during the open registration period.
-However, fees will apply after the closing date of open registration.
-Contact the Bursar for more information.
+No late fees will be charged against a student during the self-registration period.